This episode is from the WNYC archives. It may contain language which is no longer politically or socially appropriate.

 WNYC announcer introduces program.

-Irita Van Doren introduces Theodore White, who speaks about his book, "Fire in the Ashes," about Europe since the end of WW2.
+Van Doren introduces White, who speaks about his book, "Fire in the Ashes," about Europe since the end of WW2.
 Compares European countries to the US, including pop culture and products.
 Continues to talk about Marshall Plan and reconstruction in Europe after WW2.

-Van Doren introduces Peter Freuchen, who discusses his book, "Vagrant Viking," and his life.
+Van Doren introduces Freuchen, who discusses his book, "Vagrant Viking," and his life.
 He makes the audience laugh a lot by talking about women.

-Van Doren introduces Deems Taylor, who talks about his biography of Rodgers and Hammerstein, "Some Enchanted Evening."
+Van Doren introduces Taylor, who talks about his biography of Rodgers and Hammerstein, "Some Enchanted Evening."
 He acknowledges that they are both in the room.

 Van Doren introduces Rodgers and Hammerstein.
 Recites an unnamed song.